marked42/learning-notes/http/http.md

 1. Server send response to client and instructs client to create cookies containing unique identification number with `Set-Cookie` header.
 1. Client receives instructions from server and creates cookies accordingly.
 1. When client visits same site again, cookies containing identification number is sent with HTTP request using `Cookie`, `Cookie2` header.
-1. Server receives request with cookie containing unique identifcation number, then it searches in stored indentification data and recognize it's the same client that has visited before.
+1. Server receives request with cookie containing unique identification number, then it searches in stored identification data and recognize it's the same client that has visited before.

 Cookie content is composed of multiple key/value pairs, which can contain any information apart from identification number.
 Usually, user settings and preferences are stored.